HeinoPortfolio/MS_Comp_Sci/6 Data Mining and Machine Learning/Labs/Module_8/README.md

 This directory will hold the files that were created during the lecture and during the practice labs.

 # Competencies
-Competencies and objectives completed in Module 7:
+Competencies and objectives completed in Module 8:

-- Decision Tree Classifier
+- Understand and describe how decision tree works in classifying data.
+- Understand and explain how decision tree is constructed using information gain.
+- Be able to use decision tree APIs in scikit-learn.

 # Technologies and Concepts Used